dburkhardt/viash_web/content/docs/getting_started/installation.md

 ## Supported Operating Systems

-You can run viash on the following operating systems:
+You can run Viash on the following operating systems:

 -   Linux
 -   macOS